amatveiakin/hat-game/HOWTO.md

 ## Compile

-It should be possible to compile Android and iOS versions of the app with a simple Flutter build.

-To compile web version, first run:
+Before compiling the app for the first time, as well as before releasing it anywhere, run:

-    $ gen_index_html.sh
+    $ update_git_version.sh

-and then proceed with building as usual.
+Afterwards use the normal Flutter build proccess in order to compile the app.

-Also, changes to certain aspects of the app require additional recompilation
+Changes to certain aspects of the app require additional recompilation steps:
-steps:

 ### built_value